 In this lecture, we are going to learn about the basic digital communication system, a block diagram of digital communication system, and its functional blocks in a very detailed manner.
-So let’s start from the knowledge of digital communication systems.
+So let’s start with the knowledge of digital communication systems.

 In digital communication, the message signal to be transmitted is digital in nature.
 This means that digital communication involves the transmission of information in digital form.

-Block Diagram of Digital Communication system
+Block Diagram of Digital Communication System

 The below figure shows the model of a digital communication system.